MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-an-AI-agent-in-Teams.md

 ### Customize assistant creation

 The file src/creator.ts creates a new OpenAI Assistant.
-You can customize the assistant creation by updating the parameters including instruction, model, tools, and functions.
+You can customize the assistant by updating the parameters including instruction, model, tools, and functions.

 ### Build with Assistants API add functions